How To Make a Discord Bot

 1. Create a Discord account and server

-You can’t create a Discord bot without having an account and setting up your own server.
-Go to Discord.com and create one with your email address and date of birth.
+You can't create a Discord bot without having an account and setting up your own server.

 To create a server, click on the Add a Server button, which is highlighted below.

-Pressing the Add a Server button directs you to a pop-up screen—with options to either create a custom server or select one from templates like gaming, school club, and study group.
+Pressing the Add a Server button directs you to a pop-up screen with options to either create a custom server or select one from templates like gaming, school club, and study group.

-Once you’ve made a selection, you’re directed to the following pop-up window—where you can add your server’s name and image icon.
+Once you've made a selection, you're directed to the following pop-up window — where you can add your server's name and profile icon.
 Proceed to add your server details and click the Create button.
-Note the image icon is optional.

 And with that, you've created a Discord server.
 You can invite friends to join the server, as well as personalize it further by adding channels and an icon.